siddi582/GDPPredictor/README.md

 1. How GDP affected CPI
 2. How all economic indicators responsed in developed and developing countries
 3. Pie charts showing Top 10 GDP/Capita countries and Top 10 Countries with high literacy rate.
-4. Map ilustraton showing countries based on gdp per capita and inflation
+4. Map illustrations showing countries based on gdp per capita and inflation

 ## Results:
 Based on data set (1961-2021) we will be presenting the following outcomes: